MoonLighTingPY/first-repo/README.md

 # first-repo
-My first repo in IP-16 group in 2023
+My first repo in the IP-16 group in 2023